Baseboard Heating 101

-Baseboard heat can be an effective and affordable solution, either for the whole house or as a supplement in rooms underserved by the main heating system.
+Baseboard heating can be an effective and affordable solution, either for the whole house or as a supplement in rooms underserved by the main heating system.

 BASEBOARD HEAT VS. FORCED AIR

-Baseboard heat offers several advantages over the average forced-air system.
+Baseboard heating offers several advantages over the average forced-air system.
 For one thing, baseboards operate almost silently, in contrast to the noisy blowers of forced-air heating.
-Another advantage of baseboard heat is that it requires no ductwork.
+Another advantage of baseboard heating is that it requires no ductwork.
 That means two things: One, it’s relatively easy to install, particularly in older homes, where adding ducts can be so problematic.
-Two, whereas forced-air heating ducts should be serviced regularly, there’s little ongoing maintenance to do with baseboard heat.
+Two, whereas forced-air heating ducts should be serviced regularly, there’s little ongoing maintenance to do with baseboard heating.
 Last but not least is a matter of preference: Many homeowners like how baseboard heat comes out evenly, not in intermittent blasts.

 Technically speaking, electricity plays a role in all baseboard heating systems, but there are some that run exclusively on electricity.
 You can put these in every room of the house if you want, but it’s far more customary for an electric baseboard to provide supplemental heat for individual rooms on an as-needed basis.
 One common usage is for baseboard heat to run in a bedroom overnight, while the whole-house heating system can be put on a budget-friendly low setting.